 Supported third-party plugins: VST, Audio Units, ReWire.

 It might bear the budget name but Elements comes equipped with many of the features that makes its more august sibling so popular.
-Pro-level mixing and editing tools give the user an enviable amount of control, while over forty audio effect processors, plus the ability to simultaneously playback 48 audio tracks and 64 MIDI tracks gives you a very broad sonic palette to play with.
+Pro-level mixing and editing tools give the user an enviable amount of control, while a plentiful selection of audio effect processors, plus the ability to simultaneously playback 48 audio tracks and 64 MIDI tracks gives you a very broad sonic palette to play with.

 Supported formats: WAV, AIFC, AIFF, MP3, FLAC, Ogg Vorbis, Wave64.